info@10duke.com

 Access 10Duke APIs using the access token

-To make an authorized request to a 10Duke API on behalf of a user, the request must include a Bearer token authorization header that specifies an OAuth access token.
+To make an authorized request to a 10Duke API, the request must include a Bearer token authorization header that specifies an OAuth access token.

 Format: